 7.2.1 Frame Control field

-The Frame Control field for frames other than the Multipurpose frame, Fragment frame and Extended frame shall be formatted as illustrated in Figure 87.
-The Frame Control fields for the Multipurpose frame and Extended frame are specified in 7.3.5 and 7.3.6, G.4.1 respectively.
+The Frame Control field for frames other than the LLDN frame, Multipurpose frame, Fragment frame, and Extended frame shall be formatted as illustrated in Figure 87.
+The Frame Control fields for the Multipurpose frame, Extended frame, and LLDN frame are specified in 7.3.5, 7.3.6, and G.4.1 respectively.

 To Editor: Change Table 5 as indicated: